jpsmoura/openshift-recipes/hello-world/README.md

 # Camel and CDI

 ### Description
-Simplest possible example that demonstrates usage of Camel Java DSL and CDI
+The Simplest possible example that demonstrates usage of Camel Java DSL and CDI

 ### Run locally